Little Italy eatery closing over province's booze takeout policy | CBC News

 Mercato Zacconi's owner says business 'unfairly targeted' by AGCO inspector

-One of two Ottawa restaurants that have been fighting for the right to continue selling takeout beer and wine has announced it's closing its doors after being "unfairly targeted" by the Alcohol and Gaming Commission of Ontario (AGCO).
+One of two Ottawa restaurants that have been fighting to continue selling takeout beer and wine has announced it's closing its doors, saying it was "unfairly targeted" by the Alcohol and Gaming Commission of Ontario (AGCO).

 Mercato Zacconi on Preston Street made the announcement in a Facebook message to customers last week.